cwilling/xkeys-server/README.md

 Since communication is via established networking protocols, clients may be written in any desired progamming language - not restricted to NodeJS/Javascript/Typescript when using the SFTV or Julusian libraries directly.

-Being a NodeJS application, _xkeys-server_ is able to be run on ***Linux*** (including Raspberry Pi), ***MacOS*** (x86_64 or arm64) or ***Windows*** machines.
-Client applications may run on any system capable of UDP and/or MQTT.
+Being a NodeJS application, _xkeys-server_ is able to be run on ***Linux*** (including Raspberry Pi & Beaglebone Black platforms), ***MacOS*** (x86_64 or arm64) or ***Windows*** machines.
+Client applications may use any preferred language and run on any system capable of UDP and/or MQTT.

 ## Installation

-_Xkeys-server_ package installers for end users will be available for Linux, Raspberry Pi, MacOS & Windows.
+_Xkeys-server_ package installers for end users will be available for Linux, Raspberry Pi, Beaglebone Black, MacOS & Windows.
 Prerelease installers are available for testing at the [Releases page](https://gitlab.com/chris.willing/xkeys-server/-/releases/0.9.11).

-Additionally, instructions are available for [manual installation on BeagleBone Black boards](./beagleboneblack.md) for which no package installer is currently available.
-Those instructions may assist in installation on other platforms.

 ## Development